Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Example of outpud variables saved in the vicinity of TCs centres are:

 * `msl`     (Mean sea level pressure, GRIB paramid 151)
-* `10u`     (2m zonal wind, GRIB pramid 165)
+* `10u`     (10m zonal wind, GRIB pramid 165)
-* `10v`     (2m meridional wind, GRIB pramid 166)
+* `10v`     (10m meridional wind, GRIB pramid 166)
 * `pr`      (Total precipitation, GRIB pramid 228)
 * `10fg`    (10m wind gust since the last postprocessing, GRIB pramid 49)

-List here types of files/datasets produced by the diagnostic.
-Please keep in mind that diagnostic output should be both figures (PDF format is recommended) and data (NetCDF file is recommended).
+Figures include output variables in the vicinity of TCs centres at various time steps (useful to compare wind intensity, precipitation distribution and intensity between original resolution and a coarser resolution or with observations) and a figure with all the TCs tracks in the period considered.

 Methods used
 ------------